By Michele Zavos

 Everything we did felt revolutionary and different.
 Meeting with teachers every year to explain our families, telling our kids that we were their real parents when they were teased at school, discussing all of this with our group.
 While we were raising our kids, we were raising ourselves as lesbian parents.

 Later, the Whitman-Walker Clinic Lesbian Services Program started Maybe Baby groups.
 Gay men started having children together.
 Fertility centers welcomed lesbian parents.
 Couples could jointly adopt.
 Laws changed.
-And now my daughter is 26.
+And now my daughter is an adult.
 When she was about 17, she told me that she had something important to tell me.
 She said she was straight, and it wasn’t my fault.
 Attitudes have changed too.

 Pictured above: Author Michele Zavos with her daughter Addie.